philippeganz/chocolatey-vscode-extensions/README.md

    ```

 4. The factory will scrape the VS Code Marketplace, extract the `.vsix`, and automatically generate the Chocolatey templates in the `automatic/` directory.
+   - *Note:* Brand new extensions are explicitly bootstrapped with `<version>0.0.0</version>` in their `.nuspec`.
+This inherently triggers the AU Engine to push the pristine upstream version on its first run without requiring manual intervention!
 5. Commit the generated folder and open a Pull Request!

 ## Continuous Integration (AU)